jamesmh/PersonalBlog/source/_posts/NET-Core-Dependency-Injection.md

 ## Scopes

-Generally termed scopes, or otherwise called service lifetimes, this refers to whether a service is shortly lived or long living.
+Generally termed scopes, or otherwise called service lifetimes, this refers to whether a service is short or long living.

 For example, a singleton (as the pattern is defined) is a service that will always resolve to the same instance every time.